 5. Appropriate curriculum

 There should be a match between children's abilities and the complexity of curriculum.
+If work is either too easy or too hard most of the time, children can give up and stop doing their work at school.

 6. Peer environments